Turki Al-Ammar: International career

-Senior team

-His impressive performance at the 2018 U-19 Asian Cup allowed him to occupy a spot in the Saudi squad, as he was first called up to the main team by then-manager Juan Antonio Pizzi for the friendlies against Yemen, Jordan and South Korea.
-He was unused for the match against Yemen and Jordan.
+His performance at the 2018 U-19 Asian Cup led to Al-Ammar playing for Saudi team in friendlies against Jordan and South Korea. and Jordan.
 He was later omitted from the squad for the 2019 AFC Asian Cup.

-Turki Al-Ammar finally made his debut for the senior team in the friendly against Paraguay at home, came on as substitute for Yahya Al-Shehri at the second half, where they drew goalless.
-He was also included to the final squad of the 24th Arabian Gulf Cup under coach Hervé Renard, but after the disastrous 1–3 loss to Kuwait, he is not used.
-Saudi Arabia eventually recovered with Turki Al-Ammar being unused to march to the final.
+Al-Ammar finally made his debut for the senior team in the friendly match against Paraguay at home, coming on as substitute for Yahya Al-Shehri during the second half.
+He was also included in the final squad of the 24th Arabian Gulf Cup, under coach Hervé Renard.
+After the disastrous 1–3 loss to Kuwait, he was benched.